-Mack Little grew up in the Deep South and accumulated a vibrant experience which I try to emulate in my storytelling.
+Mack Little grew up in the Deep South and accumulated a vibrant experience that I try to emulate in my storytelling.
 My studies in International Politics and service in the Army have given me unique perspectives to bring to my novels additional layers of intrigues and twists, which are all quite prevalent in my latest novel, Daughter of Hades.

-I have about five books not published.
+Mack Little, I have about five books not published.

 Three of them are first drafts of my Vampire/Demon hunter series that I plan to turn over to my publisher in the next couple of years.

-I have a novella that is a prequel to Daughter Hades due out the fall of 2022.
+I have a novella that is a prequel to Daughter Hades due out in the fall of 2022.
 And I am currently working on the second novel in my Love & Peace series.

 However, as my reading tastes evolved, I found I could not get into the shallow fare of the typical historical romance.
 I was even reluctant to read Diana Gabaldon’s series, but when I finally did…boy oh boy.
 It was a revelation.
-The Outlander series was a sexy smart romance with an eye to historical accuracy I was all in.
+The Outlander series was a sexy smart romance with an eye for historical accuracy I was all in.

 Still, slaves were slaves and not enslaved men and women who were individuals that had their own regency despite their captivity.
 She left out the presence of blacks, both free and enslaved, who were present in Europe and (Including the Scotland Highlands) the Americas some of whom had a historical impact.

 Another source of inspiration was the television show, Black Sails.
 I had a vague idea of who the maroons were, but this series really put a spotlight on their community.
 I was so inspired and excited to explore who the people were and to write about maroons and their relationships with buccaneers and pirates.

-I do not outline my stories.
+I Mack Little do not outline my stories.
 I have an idea of where I want my story to go—the main plot points and which characters I want to follow but it is the characters who determine where the story goes.
 I usually end up somewhere completely different than I thought I would.

 For my characters, I keep extensive character sheets.
 I rely on these to develop my story.
 Usually, just knowing who the character is, where they came from, and their personality propels the story for me.

 For instance, when I am writing my historical romance, I watch Outlanders, Black Sails, Rome, the Musketeers, and others in that vein.
-When I’m writing my demon hunter series, I watch Buffy the Vampire slayer, Downton Abbey (to get the rhythm of the Posh British accent and the story is delightful), Killjoys or anything with a badass female lead.
+When I’m writing my demon hunter series, I watch Buffy the Vampire slayer, Downton Abbey (to get the rhythm of the Posh British accent and the story is delightful), Killjoys, or anything with a badass female lead.

 One thing I must have is a good cigar.
 Since I’m not allowed to smoke in the house and I can’t type and smoke at the same time, I write my first draft longhand outdoors whatever the weather.
 Also, starting from scratch on a blank screen freaks me out.
 I freeze.
 Writing long hand and a good bourbon frees me up.